Are you keeping up to date with the paperwork and recordkeeping?

 - Which of your customers are likely to need similar services next year?
 Pay special attention to customers who have been happy with your work and with whom you have a positive working relationship.
 These customers are not just the most likely to renew their contracts with you but will also keep you feeling energized and successful, and might send you referrals.

-- Do you need to modify your services or offerings to better meet these customers’ needs?
+- Do you need to modify your services or offerings to better meet these customers' needs?
 Take a moment to research market trends and issues affecting your customers' industries.
-The COVID-19 pandemic created a huge need for remote work and meeting options, for example.
 Express your desire to better meet your client's needs and solicit honest feedback about how you can do so.

 - How can you expand your relationships with your best clients doing similar or related work?
 A client who loved the work you did planning her company's annual summer retreat may be open to you also handling this year's holiday charity drive event.
 If you offer services in the off-season, make sure your clients know what else you do.